Israel to purchase new squadron of stealth fighters in USD 3 billion deal | International

 Other US companies involved in the production include the Connecticut-based Pratt and Whitney for the plane's engines.
 The Defense Ministry said the planes were being financed through US military assistance.

-Israel and the US signed a 10-year USD 38 billion Memorandum of Understanding providing a framework for US military assistance in 2016.
-The assistance primarily comes through the US Foreign Military Financing (FMF) program and the US Department of Defense's share in the financing of joint projects, such as missile defence systems.
-(ANI/TPS)
+Israel and the US signed a 10-year $38 billion Memorandum of Understanding providing a framework for US military assistance in 2016.
+The assistance primarily comes through the US Foreign Military Financing (FMF) program and the US Department of Defense's share in the financing of joint projects, such as missile defense systems.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)